BetterCallHoang/BetterCallHoang/README.md

-Hi everyone, my name is **Viet-Hoang Nguyen**, better call me Hoang😸
+Hi everyone, my name is **Viet-Hoang Nguyen**, a handsome man who loves learning new things and creating interesting and useful stuffs.

 ## 👋 About Me
 🎓 **Currently:**
 - As of the time I'm writing this introduction (by the end of February-2025), I'm currently a **4-year student** majoring in *Automation and Control Engineering* at Hanoi University of Science and Technology ([HUST](https://hust.edu.vn/)) and I'm doing on my graduation project.